lasik surgeons

 Top Articles

-Lasik and All-Laser Lasik create a thin flap of corneal tissue, underneath which the laser reshapes the cornea.
-Learn about that flap's healing process.
+Lasik and Bladeless Lasik create a thin flap of corneal tissue that heals securely during a complicated healing process.

-Many potential and post-conventional or wavefront custom Lasik and All-Laser Lasik patients are concerned about the degree to which the flap ultimately heals and re-bonds to the underlying stromal bed.
-Here is a synopsis of current thinking on the subject.
+Many potential and post-conventional or wavefront custom Lasik and Bladeless Lasik patients are concerned about the degree to which the flap ultimately heals and re-bonds to the underlying stromal bed.
+Here is a synopsis of the Lasik flap healing process.
 Of course, due to individual healing differences, the time-line below will vary from person to person.

-The process of flap healing is similar if the flap is created with a mechanical microkeratome or a laser microkeratome (All-Laser Lasik).
+The process of flap healing is similar if the flap is created with a mechanical microkeratome or a laser microkeratome (Bladeless Lasik).

 Phase I